Dre Campbell Farm

 Put the top third of the bottle back onto the base upside down to form a funnel.
 Now you’re going to bury the trap around the base of the infested plants in your yard.
 However, ensure that only the funnel part is above the soil.

-The beetles will be attracted to the bait and crawl in through the wide opening, but they won’t be able to navigate back out through the narrow opening.
+The beetles will be attracted to the bait and crawl in through the wide opening, but they will find it difficult to navigate back out through the narrow opening.

 Check the traps regularly and empty out any caught beetles.